Up to 50% off sofas & mattresses — limited‑time deals.

 Pick Upholstery That Fits Wear, Cleaning, and Air Quality Needs

-Most buyers spend more time picking color than asking how the upholstery will behave after six months.
-That is backwards.
-For an everyday sofa, fabric performance matters as much as appearance.
+Most buyers spend more time choosing color than thinking about how the upholstery will behave after six months.
+For an everyday sofa, performance matters at least as much as appearance.

 Focus on durability and cleanability